Xiaoming94/RustQuiz_NexerRnD/basics/questions.md

   * What does the semicolon `;` do?
   * Why do you need it if you use `return`?
   * What would happen if you used `;` without `return`?
   * [*Discussion/thinking*] Why does rust have 2 different ways of returning something from a function?
-When should you use one or the other?
+When should you use one or the other (Hint: Look at the next question)?

 ### Question 3 (HARD)